vxcute/WindowsInternals/README.md

 # WindowsInternals
-A Repo To Share My Experiments While Playing With Windows Internals.
-This Include Reversed Functions from ntoskrnl.exe, Drivers, etc ...
+A repo to share my experiments while playing with Windows Internals.
+This include reversed functions from ntoskrnl.exe, drivers, etc ...

-The Decompiled Code Is Based On IDA Hex Rays Decompiler But I Fixed Types, Added Comments And Renamed Some Stuff.
-Keep In Mind The Not All The Decompiled Code Is Not Intended To Be Working.
+The decompiled code is based on IDA hex rays decompiler but I fixed types, added comments and renamed some stuff.
+Keep in mind not all the decompiled code is Intended to be working.